 Any property, movable or immovable, corporeal or incorporeal as well as a right or interest in such property.
 Specifically excluded is any currency, except for coins made mainly from gold or platinum.
+It does however include crypto assets.

 Disposal of assets